 q If driving your child/children to school please do not arrive between 8:20 – 8:30 a.m.
 This gives the buses time to arrive, have the students disembark from the bus and leave for their next route.

-q When pulling into the driveway please pull as close to the stop signs as possible.
+q When pulling into the driveway please be sure to drop your child off in the designated drop off area.
+Pull as close to the stop signs as possible.
 This permits

 q According to New York State Law it is illegal to pass a school bus when their RED FLASHING LIGHTS are on!